 Maxine L. Savitz (NAE) is a retired general manager, Technology/Partnerships at Honeywell, Inc. formerly AllliedSignal.
 She is also member and current vice president of the National Academy of Engineering.
 Dr. Savitz was employed at the U.S. Department of Energy (DOE) and its predecessor agencies (1974-1983) and served as the Deputy Assistant Secretary for Conservation.
 Dr. Savitz serves on the board of the American Council for an Energy Efficient Economy, and on advisory bodies for Pacific Northwest National Laboratory, Sandia National Laboratories, and the Jet Propulsion Laboratory.
 She serves on the Massachusetts Institute of Technology visiting committee for sponsored research activities.
 In 2009, Dr. Savitz was appointed to the President’s Council of Advisors for Science and Technology.
 Past board memberships include the National Science Board, Secretary of Energy Advisory Board, Defense Science Board, Electric Power Research Institute (EPRU), Draper Laboratories, and the Energy Foundation.
 Dr. Savitz’s awards and honors include: the Orton Memorial Lecturer Award (American Ceramic Society) in 1998; the DOE Outstanding Service Medal in1981; the President’s Meritorious Rank Award in 1980; recognition by the Engineering News Record for Contribution to the Construction Industry in 1979 and 1975; and the MERDC Commander Award for Scientific Excellence in 1967.
 She is the author of about 20 publications.

-Richard Truly (NAE) is a member of the National Academy of Engineering Council.
+Richard Truly (NAE)) is a member of the National Academy of Engineering Council.
 After graduating from Georgia Institute of Technology with a degree in aeronautical engineering in 1959, Truly began his 30-year career in the U.S. Navy.
 After distinguished service as a naval aviator, he became one of the first military astronauts and transferred to NASA.
 Among his accomplishments as an astronaut, he piloted the Space Shuttle Columbia and was commander of the Space Shuttle Challenger for the first night launch and landing in the shuttle program.
 In 1983, he became the first commander of the Naval Space Command, the principal naval space operations element of the Department of Defense.
 Called back to NASA as associate administrator for space flight, Truly led the accident investigation and rebuilding of the space shuttle program following the Challenger accident.
 From 1989 to 1992, Truly served as NASA’s eighth administrator under President George H. W. Bush.
 Following his career at NASA, Truly served as vice president of the Georgia Institute of Technology, director of the Georgia Tech Research Institute and director of the Department of Energy’s National Renewable Energy Laboratory.
-Truly was awarded the Presidential Citizen’s Medal by President Ronald Reagan, is a member of the National Academy of Engineering, and received an honorary doctorate of engineering from Mines in 2002.
-He is a trustee of Regis University and the University Corporation for Atmosphere Research and previously served on the U.S. Naval Academy Board of Visitors.
+Truly was awarded the Presidential Citizen’s Medal by President Ronald Reagan, is a member of the National Academy of Engineering, and is the recipient of five honorary doctorates of science and/or engineering.
+He is a trustee of Regis University and the Colorado School of Mines and previously served on the U.S. Naval Academy Board of Visitors, the Army Science Board, and the Defense Policy Board.

 Peter Blair is Executive Director of the Division on Engineering and Physical Sciences of The National Academies’ National Research Council (NRC).
 He was formerly Executive Director of Sigma Xi, the Scientific Research Society, and publisher of American Scientist (1996-2001).
 Earlier, at the former Congressional Office of Technology Assessment (1983-1996), he served as Energy Program Director and then as Assistant Director of the agency and Director of the Division on Industry, Commerce, and International Security.
 He received OTA’s distinguished service award in 1991.
 Prior to his government service he was on the faculty at the University of Pennsylvania (1976-1985) and Co-Founder of Technecon Analytic Research, Inc. (1978-1985).
 He is a fellow of the AAAS and holds a B.S. in engineering from Swarthmore College, an M.S.E. in systems engineering and M.S. and Ph.D. degrees in energy management and policy from the University of Pennsylvania.